 The Gender Identity Center of Colorado

-Each week we have a variety of regularly scheduled meetings which are designed to accommodate everyone from the occasional crossdresser to the pre- and post-operative transsexual and their family and friends.
-As a condition of your participation in our activities, All members and guests must observe the following rules and regulations.
-The rules are to insure the safety, security and comfort of all in attendance.
+As a condition of your participation in our activities, all members, staff, and guests must observe the following rules and regulations.
+The rules are to insure the safety, security, and comfort of all in attendance.

 Without their specific permission, you shall not:

-- Reveal the identity of any member or guests, their transgendered status, or their interest in transgendered issues.
+Reveal the identity of any member or guests, their transgender status, or their interest in transgender issues.

-The above includes any attempts to contact, or references to, another member or guest through correspondence or on the telephone.
-In general, any information about another person obtained as a result of your and/or their association with the Gender Identity Center confidential.
+The above includes any attempts to contact or references to another member or guest through correspondence or on the telephone.
+In general, any information about another person obtained as a result of your and/or their association with the Gender Identity Center is confidential.

 Not Therapy: These support group meetings do not qualify as therapy nor are they intended as a substitute for therapy.

 Personal Information: You are not required to say anything that would reveal your identity or where you live or work.
 You can say as little or as much about yourself as you choose.

 Crossdressing: Although the G.I.C. is intended to be a safe environment where you can freely express your gender diversity, you are not required or necessarily expected to crossdress.

 Behavior: You are expected to show respect for others.
 No one will be permitted to become aggressive, abusive, or offensive to others in the group for anything they might say or do.
 When someone else is speaking, you will be expected to listen attentively and not interrupt or otherwise cause a distraction.
 Similarly, if you are not in a meeting, but you are still on the premises, you will be expected to behave with proper decorum.